hernandezb3/llama-on-uconn-hpc/README.md

 # ollama_instance = a custom name for the instance
 apptainer instance start ollama/ ollama_instance
 ```
+### Run Ollama
+To open the Ollama application in the container use ollama serve.

 * __Step I:__ Shell into the instance and run Ollama by running the following in Terminal:
 ```